An alternative Telagram: how to run its own Mathx server using Docker Compose

 docker compose up -d

-To test the state of containers, use:
+To check the state of the containers, use:

 docker compose ps